raortega3/raortega3.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello!
 I am currently an MD-PhD student in the MSTP at the [Albert Einstein College of Medicine](https://youtu.be/G7anNDddN_M).